Fellows Directory

 Professor Edward Wilson ForMemRS

 Edward discovered that ants communicate through pheromones, with innate behaviours being triggered by these chemical signals.
-In his theories of sociobiology, Edward proposed that the biological principles of animal societies also apply to humans, although he believes that only ten per cent of human behaviour is genetically induced, the rest being due to environment and past experiences.
+In his theories of sociobiology, Edward proposed that the biological principles of animal societies also apply to humans, although he believed that only ten per cent of human behaviour is genetically induced, the rest being due to environment and past experiences.

 Subject groups